Last Updated: September 27, 2022

 In a 1PL situation, that manufacturer has its own in-house truck that an employee drives to pick up the raw materials for the OBD2 scanners.
 When the scanners are complete, it uses that same truck to deliver them to a reseller who gets them in the hands of consumers.

-The advantage?
 Total control and oversight of all the logistics, including when the manufacturer receives raw materials and when the reseller receives the finished product.

 Understanding Third-Party Logistics (3PL)